PolyArch/cs259/01-syllabus.md

 [review]({{site.baseurl}}/04-discussion/) page for more instructions.

 * *In-class discussion:*  You should aim to participate in every in-class discussion.
+That might be somewhat challenging given we are using zoom, but that makes it even more important.
 I will do my best to track who is participating.
 Remember, this class will be fun and interesting if you make it so!

 * Mini-Project (15%) There will be two mini projects which can also be performed in groups:
   - Parallelizing a machine learning kernel using CUDA on our V100 GPU.
   - Build a ML-accelerator simulator, which is correct and produces accurate performance estimates.

-* Leading Class Discussion (15%) Each student (or group) will lead 1 lecture
+* Leading Class Discussion (15%) Each student (or group of 2) will lead 1 lecture/discussion

-* *Project:*  Project (40%) Group based research/implementation project with 2-4 students.
+* *Project:*  Project (40%) Group based research/implementation project with 1-4 students.
 Please see the project handout, and feel free to use Piazza to help form groups.
 You will need to propose a project by the beginning of the 5th week of class, so please start thinking early.
 See [project]({{site.baseurl}}/08-project/) page for more details.

 ## Grade Breakdown
-* 30% In-class online discussion
+* 30% In-class / online discussion
-    - Note you can make up for being quiet in class by participating extensively in online discussion
+    - Note you can make up for being quiet in class (or being in another timezone) by participating extensively in online discussion
     - And likewise make up for having little online-discussion by being vocal in class
 * 15% Mini-projects
     - 7.5% Each